Why Surely There exists

 In October 2025, Surely There convened the Nicea Conference in Istanbul, Turkey — gathering theologians and church leaders from across the world at the site of the First Council of Nicea, 1,700 years after the creed was written.
 The conference is the first expression of what Surely There does when the moment calls for it: bringing the church to the places where its story was lived, so that it remembers what it has received.

-The resource library — essays, videos, and place articles from theologians and scholars — is the ongoing work.
-The Nicea book is coming in 2026.
+The resource library — videos, transcripts, and place articles from theologians and scholars — is the ongoing work.
+The Nicea Conference Book is coming in 2027.
 And Enjoy Tours continues as the experiential extension of the conviction: standing in the places where the Bible happened, so that you return to your own place differently.

 The conviction